tarwn/lessthandot-hugo/blogs/content/posts/2012-09-30-sql-saturday-160-to-each.md

 </p>

 <p class="MsoNormal">
   <span style="font-family: verdana,geneva;">On my way there, I received a phone call from Joe Fleming, my volunteer coordinator.
-“We don't' have any lanyards here.”
+"We don't' have any lanyards here."
 LANYARDS!!
 I left the lanyards at home, two hours away.
 There was no way I could make it home and back before the speaker dinner.
-Luckily I was able to get ahold of some family members and they were able to “get” into my house and meet me halfway.
+Luckily I was able to get ahold of some family members and they were able to "get" into my house and meet me halfway.
 So I only ate up two hours of time instead of four.
 Big thanks to Joe and Shelly for covering for me while I made that trip, and also to my family members for making a trip for me.<br /></span>
 </p>

 <p class="MsoNormal">